forest-shadow/js-data-structures/DoublyLinkedList/readme.md

 In compare to Singly Linked List, Doubly Linked Lists utilize more memory.

+#### Pros:

+- Optimized for fast operations on both ends, which ensures constant time insertion and deletion.

 More memory === More Flexibility.
 It's **almost always** such tradeoff in programming.

 ## Doubly Linked List implementation details